My clothesline story

 Summer Saturday nights were the best for sleeping.
 After playing outside most of the day, we’d ride our bikes after supper while our newly washed hair dried.
 Then we’d take turns missing out on our favorite improvised game, “No Bears are Out Tonight!” while Mama braided our hair.

 Later, tired from work and play, we’d troop off to bed and crawl between those newly laundered sheets.
 Ah, I can still remember the crisp feeling to my skin as I closed my eyes!
-What bliss — the clean fragrance of sheets that had hung on the clothesline to dry!
+What bliss — the clean softener-free sheets that had hung on the clothesline to dry!
 We’d drift off to Never-Never-Land buoyed by the feeling and fragrance of fresh, clean bodies and beds.

 I still use a clothesline today.
 I still love that fragrance and the sweet bliss of clean skin against air-dried sheets.
 It feels the best after a day of hard, honest work.